EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 ### Static Datasets

 Some of our datasets are static and don't change often (if at all).
-Here's the most common static datasets you will need to make API calls and understand API responses.
+Here are the most common static datasets you will need to make API calls and understand API responses.

 #### Vehicle Types